 Work-related Allowances Purpose Amount (at the commencement of this Agreement) Travel First-class rail tickets or an economy airfare where an employee is directed by the University to travel by air or rail.
 Actual cost.
 University may choose to purchase tickets direct from supplier.
 Camping (expense-related - food) Employee is required to camp out overnight and food and beverages have not been provided by the University. \$49.64 per day or by reimbursement of reasonable costs on presentation of receipts.
 Uniform Employee is required to wear a uniform and the uniform is not provided by the University.
 Actual cost.
 Safety Equipment and Protective Clothing Where a skilled trades assistant, or basic or advanced tradesperson or traffic and parking or similar employee is required to wear protective clothing and/or use safety equipment, and the protective clothing and/or safety equipment is not provided by the University.
 Actual cost.
-Accommodation Allowance Where an employee is required to spend the night away from their normal place of residence or cannot reasonably be expected to return to their normal place of residence and accommodation is not provided by the University, the employee will be entitled to an accommodation allowance based on the Australian Taxation Office reasonable allowance rate determination and paid in accordance with the University's Travel Policy and Procedures.
-In the case of both the Accommodation and Travel Allowance the University may elect to pay, or reimburse the Travel Allowance (Meals and Incidentals) Where an employee is required to spend the night away from their normal place of residence or cannot reasonably be expected to return to their normal place of residence, the employee will be entitled to a Travel Allowance for meal and incidental expenses while travelling on official University business.
+Accommodation Allowance tion Where an employee is required to spend the night away from their normal place of residence or cannot reasonably be expected to return to their normal place of residence and accommodation is not provided by the University, the employee will be entitled to an accommodation allowance based on the Australian Taxation Office reasonable allowance rate determination and paid in accordance with the University's Travel Policy and Procedures.
+Travel Allowance (Meals and Incidentals) Where an employee is required to spend the night away from their normal place of residence or cannot reasonably be expected to return to their normal place of residence, the employee will be entitled to a Travel Allowance for meal and incidental expenses while travelling on official University business.
 The Travel Allowance will be paid in lieu of actual expenditure on meals and incidentals.
-The Travel Allowance will be based on the Australian Taxation Office reasonable allowance rate determination and paid in accordance with the University's Travel Policy and Procedures. employee, for actual reasonable expenses incurred and require production of receipts in lieu of paying the relevant allowance.
+The Travel Allowance will be based on the Australian Taxation Office reasonable allowance rate determination and paid in accordance with the University's Travel Policy and Procedures. reimburse the employee, for actual reasonable expenses incurred and require production of receipts in lieu of paying the relevant allowance.